BeeHiveCyberSecurity/WAF-IPDB/README.md

 # Cloudflare WAF to AbuseIPDB

-## 这是什么？
+## What's this?

 我也不知道

-## 它可以干嘛
+## What it does?

-从 Cloudflare Graphql API 获取被 Cloudflare WAF 拦截(阻止/托管质询)的 IP 并提交给 AbuseIPDB
+Get IPs blocked (blocked/managed challenges) by Cloudflare WAF from Cloudflare Graphql API and submit to AbuseIPDB

-## 它要怎么用
+## How to use for yourself

-请不要 fork 此仓库！！ 使用模板导入 [Use this template](https://github.com/MHG-LAB/Cloudflare-WAF-to-AbuseIPDB/generate) !! 瞎点fork按钮发送垃圾 PR 将直接提交到 GitHub 黑名单中(
+Don't fork this repo - that's not how this is designed to be used.
+Instead, select "Use this template", then "Create new repository".

-Actions 环境变量：
+Actions：
 - `CLOUDFLARE_ZONE_ID`: Cloudflare ZONE ID
 - `CLOUDFLARE_API_KEY`: Cloudflare API Key
 - `CLOUDFLARE_EMAIL`: Cloudflare Email
 - `ABUSEIPDB_API_KEY`: AbuseIPDB API Key

-## 这些奇奇怪怪的文件是什么？
+## What are these strange files?

-有人经常访问这些，然而我这里又没有这些文件，于是我创建了他们。
+Someone regularly accesses these, and I don't have the files here, so I create them.

-例如这些：
+For example these:

 - https://abuseipdb.mhuig.top/robots.txt
 - https://abuseipdb.mhuig.top/phpinfo.php